bd-j/forcepho/tests/verification/README.md

 The `verify_config.yml` file contains information about file locations and how the image is to be generated.

+## Installation

+Follow the forcepho installation instructions to install forcepho to a conda environment named `force`.

 ## Make the reference image

-Normally you won't need to do this; you'll simply compare a generated image *to* the refernce image and throw it away.
+Normally you won't need to do this; you'll simply compare a generated image *to* the reference image and throw it away.
 However, it might be useful to make more reference images, or to test the parts of the code used for *generating* the reference image.
 The existing reference image was generated with: